Hillman Solutions: Self-service duplication and engraving

 Hillman acquired several inventions of Flagstaff, Arizona-based George Lynn Hagen.
 It acquired outright the TagWorks company, which made automated, self-service pet tag engraving machines, in March 2011.
 Hillman also bought key duplication know-how from KeyWorks-KeyExpress.
 Hagen had also been at executive in the Axxess company merged into Hillman decades earlier.

 Picture hangers

 Hillman acquired the consumer brand OOK and certain other assets related to picture hanging hardware from the Micasa Trading Corporation.
 The transaction was announced in December 2011.
 Micasa was based in Miami, Florida and had annual revenue of $10 million in the preceding year.

 Roofing and specialty fasteners

 In November 2017 Hillman acquired Tyler, Texas-based Hargis Industries, which operates under the umbrella brand ST Fastening Systems and manufactures fasteners and sealing products for principally for metal buildings.
 ST brands include Deck Plus, MultiVent, Power Pro, Roofjack, SnowTrax, Steelbinder, and Woodbinder.

+In August 2026, Hillman acquired industrial fastener distributor Kanebridge Corporation for $315 million.
+Kanebridge supplies more than 44,000 commercial and military-grade fasteners from warehouses in Illinois and California.